 - 2.6.1 The Consultant Team includes the Consultant's staff, sub-consultants and specialists. - 1.
-This team must maintain the same, or better, level of expertise, as presented in their proposal, for the duration of the project; - 2.
-The team must include qualified registered architectural and engineering professionals with extensive relevant experience and who are capable of providing all required services; - 3.
+This Team must maintain the same, or better, level of expertise as presented in their proposal for the duration of the contract; - 2.
+The Team must include qualified registered architectural and engineering professionals, in the Province/Territory in which the project will occur, with extensive relevant experience capable of providing all required services, in accordance with the contract; - 3.
 Professional registrations / certifications must remain current.
 Team members may be qualified to provide services in more than one discipline, and; - 4.
-The Consultant may expand the team to include additional disciplines. - 2.6.2 The Consultant is responsible for: - 1.
+The Consultant may expand the Team to include additional disciplines, as approved by the Departmental Representative. - 2.6.2 The Consultant is responsible for: - 1.
 Obtaining Departmental Representative Acceptance for each project phase before proceeding to the next phase; - 2.
-Accurately communicating design, Budget, and scheduling issues to staff, sub-consultants and specialists; - 3.
-Coordinating input for the Departmental Representative's Risk Management Plan, and; - 4.
-Developing and coordinating a comprehensive quality assurance process to ensure that submissions are accurate, complete and meet Project Brief requirements. - 5.
-Construction Project Milestone - 1.
+Accurately communicating design, Budget, and scheduling issues to the Consultant Team; - 3.
+Coordinating input for the Departmental Representative's Risk Management Plan; - 4.
+Developing and coordinating a comprehensive quality assurance process to ensure that submissions are accurate, complete and meet Project Brief requirements, and; - 5.
+Construction Project Milestones: - 1.
 Attend meetings and provide site inspection services; - 2.
 Ensure sub-consultants provide site inspection services and attend all required meetings. - 3.
 The Consultant is responsible for: - 1.
-Coordinating and directing the Work of all team activities, sub- consultants and specialists; - 2.
+Coordinating and directing the Work of all Consultant Team activities; - 2.
 Preparing a design that meets project requirements, and; - 3.
 Obtaining approvals on behalf of the Departmental Representative from the User Department and other levels of government such as provincial and municipal governments. - 1.
 The Consultant shall adjust the documentation to meet the requirements of these authorities.